 The other oxygenic phototroph in halite microbiomes, the green alga, has been characterized with metagenomics and metatranscriptomics in the North location (Uritskiy et al., 2019b), however, our amplicon-based methods detected very low abundances at this site.
 In contrast, algae were very abundant at the more humid South sampling location.
 Previous research on these algae has shown that their relative abundance correlated with fog events (Robinson et al., 2015) and also increased after rain events (Uritskiy et al., 2019a), making the increased water availability in the South a likely explanation for their high abundances.
 Halobacteria and Salinibacter can also use light via microbial rhodopsins, which are light-driven proton pumps allowing them to produce chemical energy.
 These two taxa were found to be evenly distributed within the halite interior.

 We found no consistent trend in the total number of cells at the top, middle, and bottom sections of halite nodules.
-While this was surprising considering the differences in light flux at these positions, these findings are also consistent with previous reports of cell numbers at different positions within halite nodules (Finstad et al., 2017).
+While this was surprising considering the differences in light flux at these positions, these findings are also consistent with previous reports of auto-fluorescent cell counts at different positions within halite nodules from equivalently dry locations (Finstad et al., 2017).
 The seemingly random distribution of biomass throughout the nodules, despite deterministic factors, such a light and water, affecting the distribution of specific microbial taxa, suggests that the carrying capacity of each niche inside the nodule might be dependent on structural features of the substrate.
 As discussed above, the interior of the nodules is far from being homogeneous; instead, the salt matrix harbors channels, elongated pores, and cavities that are the result of salt dissolution and regular water movement (Artieda et al., 2015).
 This so-called architecture of the substrate, which can be difficult to quantify in halite nodules, has been reported in many other lithic microbiomes to have a great impact on endolithic microbial colonization (Walker and Pace, 2007; Meslier et al., 2018).

 While we identified notable differences in community composition between the nodule core and peripheral positions, these differences were relatively subtle compared to those observed at larger distance scales.
 This highlights the importance of water availability as a key factor governing community composition, however, this could also imply increased rates of dispersion at the intra-nodule distance scales.
 A way dispersion might be increased inside nodules is via liquid water movement as a result of hydration cycles (Artieda et al., 2015).
 As the nodule gradually dehydrates throughout the day, water is drawn toward the surface through capillary movement; during the night, as the nodule re-hydrates, water is then draw toward the center of the nodule (Davila et al., 2008; Davila et al., 2013).
 This displacement not only drives the formation of the complex salt formations observed in the halite nodules, but might also result in the mixing of the interior microbiota over time.
 This idea is supported by the respective community composition at the sampled positions within the nodules, which changed predictably along the vertical component in response to a humidity gradient but changed seemingly randomly along the horizontal component.
 The difference in physical isolation along the two axes is possibly explained by the regular water movements between the halite core and periphery in response to the diel hydration cycles (Davila et al., 2008; Davila et al., 2013).
 This displacement of water from the inside to the outside of the nodules is also evidenced by the accumulation of scytonemin, a natural pigment produced by Cyanobacteria, at the surface of halite nodules (Vitek et al., 2014).